ClareMSYanGit/Office-Inspectors-for-Fiddler/README.md

 This README document provides the instruction on installing one or both inspectors.

-For details on how to use the inspectors: see MAPI Inspector for Fiddler User Guide, see also FSSHTTPandWOPI Inspector for Fiddler User Guide.
+For details on how to use the inspectors: see [*MAPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/wiki), see also FSSHTTPandWOPI Inspector for Fiddler User Guide.

 ## Installation
 First install the latest [Fiddler](http://www.telerik.com/fiddler) tool and then run it.
 Note that Fiddler must be run at least once before installing any inspectors.
 To install the inspector of your choice (MAPI, FSSHTTPWOPI) or to install both, add the respective DLL files and the scripts.

 ###Inspector DLL###
-1. Copy the file [MAPIFiddlerInspector.dll](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/blob/master/MAPIFiddlerInspector.dll) into the C:\Program Files\Fiddler2\Inspectors directory.
+1. Copy the file MAPIFiddlerInspector.dll into the C:\Program Files\Fiddler2\Inspectors directory.
 Alternatively, you can clone this repository, build the MAPIFiddlerInspector.dll, and copy the built .dll to your C:\Program Files\Fiddler2\Inspectors directory.

    Follow the same process if you wish to use FSSHTTPAndWOPIFiddlerInspector.dll.